bassdman/vue-feature-toggle/README.md

 <a href="https://martinfowler.com/articles/feature-toggles.html">Read the article from Martin Fowler about feature toggle for a more understanding.</a>

 ## The Usage
-Look in the example folder for working examples (as soon as the example folder exists ;) ).
+Look in the example folder for working examples.

 ### Initialisation
 Create a vue project.
 For example with the vue-cli.